What is a Disc Assessment: The Complete Guide | Thomas.co

 By this point, you may be wondering how the DISC personality types are interpreted.
 The DISC assessment divides the test-taker’s personality up into four weights as mentioned above: Dominance, Influence, Steadiness, and Compliance (or Conscientiousness).
 It then explores the interplay between these.

-Influence - Strong Influence scores highlight a person who places emphasis on influencing or persuading other people.
+Strong Influence scores highlight a person who places emphasis on influencing or persuading other people.
 They tend to be open and show enthusiasm, be optimistic, enjoy collaborating with others and dislike being discounted and ignored.
 Strong influencer scores illustrate someone sociable, fast-paced and accepting.

-Steadiness - This factor illustrates a personality who places weight on cooperation, as well as sincerity and dependability.
+This factor illustrates a personality who places weight on cooperation, as well as sincerity and dependability.
 They tend to be calm, supportive, and don’t like to be rushed.
 They tend to be gentle and accommodating, moderate-paced and accepting.

 How DISC could benefit you

-A DISC profile assessment has candidates answer a short series of questions honestly, which will then produce a detailed report about their personality and behaviour.
+A DISC profile assessment has candidates answer a short series of questions honestly, which will then produce a detailed report about their personality and behavior.
 It’s a valuable tool for assessing a candidate's strengths and weaknesses.
 It can also serve as a benchmark for future employees, help them grow and understand how they might interact with other personality types within their team.

 Simply put, a DISC profile provides a common language upon which employees can build and sustain relationships.
 It can help test-takers better understand themselves as well as how they respond to specific situations, and how that might affect their dealings with clients and team members.